CI-NYC/post-surgery-opioid-use/README.md

 3. This may leave multiple surgeries for the same beneficiaries.
 I will take just the first surgery for anyone who has multiple.
 The result is a COHORT where each beneficiary can be matched to a single surgery.
 4. Exposures will be calculated for the cohort during the perioperative period.
 5. Outcomes will be calculated for the cohort during the follow-up period.
+6. Stratify the cohort by whether the procedure they received was a C-section or not.

 ### Inclusions/exclusions
 Some variables indicate what a surgery needs to have to be INCLUDED in the cohort, and others indicate features of a surgery that will cause it to be EXCLUDED.
 A flag (0 or 1) will be created for each criteria.
 Regardless of whether a variable is considered an inclusion or exclusion criteria, for every variable in the following table, I will be making flags that indicate that a surgery should be removed.